 - If you would like exposure to techniques in poetry or fiction writing, the two introductory Creative Writing courses (CRWR 110 and 120) are appropriate to take.
 Students in these courses may or may not have had much creative writing experience; anyone may enroll but most of the seats are reserved for first- and second-year students.
 Admission to all other Creative Writing classes is based on an application process that includes submitting a writing sample.
 Sophomores who have a strong interest in writing in literary genres may apply for CRWR 201, which is a prerequisite for most higher level Creative Writing workshops.
 The course is not open to seniors or to first-year students in their first semester, but some first-year students may be admitted during their second semester.
 Application forms are available outside the Creative Writing Program Office (Rice 13) in late fall and late spring; the deadlines are usually in June for the fall semester and in January for the spring.

 3. What kinds of writing are done in the various writing courses?

-- In the English as a Second Language courses (LRNS 110, 111, and 112) students write brief assignments in English as a means of practicing English skills.
-Students work more on speaking skills than writing in LRNS 110.
+- In the English as a Second Language courses (ESOL 110, 120, and 130) students write brief assignments in English as a means of practicing English skills.
+Students work more on speaking skills than writing in ESOL 110.
 ESL students in the Conservatory are often well-served by these courses.

 - The Creative Writing Program's two large courses, Technique and Form in Poetry (CRWR 110) and Technique and Form in Fiction (CRWR 120), are literature courses designed for students who wish to read as writers.
 Some opportunity to try out the techniques illustrated in the course is provided, but the courses are intended primarily to expose students to technical aspects of poetry and fiction in a historical perspective.
 Creative Writing 201 and above are consent courses for students who have an interest in producing literature, with admission based on an application with writing samples submitted before the semester begins.